Mechanical Engineering

 Faculty

-M. Bhatia, Assistant Teaching Professor, Ph.D., Arizona State University, 2014.
+M. Bhatia, Associate Teaching Professor, Ph.D., Arizona State University, 2014.
 Understanding the effect of 1D, 2D and 3D defects on structure-property relationships in advanced materials such as magnesium and titanium alloys related to the aerospace, automotive and nuclear industries at different length scales

 C. A. Brown, Professor, Director Surface Metrology and Sports Engineering Laboratories; Ph.D., University of Vermont, 1983.
 Surface metrology, axiomatic design, sports engineering, and manufacturing.